|

 /// <summary>

-/// Tracks a detected environment and adds a single Playwright applicator if not already added.
+/// Adds a single Playwright CLI installation applicator if not already added.

-/// This should be called by each scanner that detects an environment supporting Playwright.
+/// Called by scanners that detect an environment supporting Playwright.

 /// </summary>